llmware-ai/llmware/README.md

 </details>

+## Meet our Models

+- **SLIM model series:** small, specialized models fine-tuned for function calling and multi-step, multi-model Agent workflows.
+- **DRAGON model series:**  Production-grade RAG-optimized 6-7B parameter models - "Delivering RAG on ..." the leading foundation base models.
+- **BLING model series:**  Small CPU-based RAG-optimized, instruct-following 1B-3B parameter models.
+- **Industry BERT models:**  out-of-the-box custom trained sentence transformer embedding models fine-tuned for the following industries:  Insurance, Contracts, Asset Management, SEC.
+- **GGUF Quantization:** we provide 'gguf' and 'tool' versions of many SLIM, DRAGON and BLING models, optimized for CPU deployment.

-## Accessing LLMs and setting-up API keys & secrets
+## Using LLMs and setting-up API keys & secrets

-To use LLMWare, you do not need to use any proprietary LLM - we would encourage you to experiment with [BLING](https://huggingface.co/llmware), [DRAGON](https://huggingface.co/llmware), [Industry-BERT](https://huggingface.co/llmware), the GGUF examples, along with bringing in your favorite models from HuggingFace and Sentence Transformers.
+LLMWare is an open platform and supports a wide range of open source and proprietary models.
+To use LLMWare, you do not need to use any proprietary LLM - we would encourage you to experiment with [SLIM](https://www.huggingface.co/llmware/), [BLING](https://huggingface.co/llmware), [DRAGON](https://huggingface.co/llmware), [Industry-BERT](https://huggingface.co/llmware), the GGUF examples, along with bringing in your favorite models from HuggingFace and Sentence Transformers.

 If you would like to use a proprietary model, you will need to provide your own API Keys.
 API keys and secrets for models, aws, and pinecone can be set-up for use in environment variables or passed directly to method calls.